OpenEvalProject/evals/manuscripts/elife-19273/v1/manuscript.md

 The experiments of this study show that the 19–29 S20G atomic structure recapitulates many of the structural features and cytotoxic properties of hIAPP.
 First, preparations of 19–29 S20G that contain fibrils are cytotoxic, as is the case for full-length hIAPP.
 Second, X-ray fiber diffraction calculated from the dry interface of the 19–29 S20G atomic structure shares key features with fiber diffraction collected from full-length hIAPP fibrils.
 Third, segment 19–29 S20G elicits cytotoxicity by altering cell metabolism and activating pro-apoptotic machinery, mechanisms by which full-length hIAPP fibrils are thought to contribute to pancreatic β-cell death during T2D.
 Fourth, the early onset S20G mutation confers greater cytotoxicity within segment 19–29 and within full-length hIAPP.
 Last, EGCG, a flavanol that mitigates full-length hIAPP fibril formation and cytotoxicity, likewise mitigates 19–29 S20G fibril formation and cytotoxicity.
 These results, taken together with the canonical pathogenic amyloid fibril architecture of segment 19–29 S20G, suggest it represents the toxic amyloid spine of hIAPP.

 Our studies begin to provide a framework for understanding which hIAPP fibril polymorphs may contribute to pancreatic β-cell death during T2D.
-Previous structural studies of hIAPP protein segments (
+Previous structural studies of hIAPP protein segments (Wiltzius et al., 2008, 2009a; Soriaga et al., 2015) and full-length hIAPP (Luca et al., 2007; Weirich et al., 2016; Goldsbury et al., 1997; Kajava et al., 2005; Bedrood et al., 2012; Wineman-Fisher et al., 2015) identified an array of structures with diverse side-chain and sheet arrangements; the 15 hIAPP protein segment structures that overlap the hIAPP amyloid spine belong to six different steric-zipper classes (Figure 7).
+These multiple diverse structures suggest there is significant polymorphism within the hIAPP amyloid spine, but exactly which of these polymorphs elicit cytotoxicity was not known.
+By studying the structures and cytotoxic effects of protein segments in parallel, we identify a cytotoxic hIAPP fibril structure that may contribute to pancreatic β-cell death during T2D.
+Additionally, our studies suggest that not all hIAPP fibril structures are cytotoxic.

 ![Figure 7.](https://cdn.elifesciences.org/articles/19273/elife-19273-fig7-v1.jpg)

 **Figure 7.:** Parallel (//) or Anti-parallel (A//) refers to the orientation of β-strands within β-sheets.
-Registry refers to the translational offset of β-sheets perpendicular to the fiber axis.DOI: http://dx.doi.org/10.7554/eLife.19273.023
+Registry refers to the translational offset of β-sheets perpendicular to the fiber axis.

 Both atomic structures presented here reveal a new and potentially important observation: curved β-sheets.
 In the dry interface of the 19–29 S20G atomic structure, the curved β-sheets accommodate the tightly packed hydrophobic core, which includes a bulky phenylalanine, while maintaining high shape complementarity and large buried surface area.
 Paradoxically, in the 15–25 WT atomic structure, the curved β-sheets appear to have an opposite effect: the curved β-sheets appear to prevent adjacent sheets from associating to form a canonical pathogenic amyloid fibril architecture.
 In both atomic structures, the effect of the curved β-sheets is dictated by the registry of adjacent β-sheets (Supplementary file 1, Figure 7).